Functional Testing Tutorial with Functional Testing Types and Examples:

 So let’s get back to some basics.

-On the broadest level, there are two kinds or classes of testing.
+Widely classifying, there are two kinds or classes of testing.

-#1) Black box testing:
+#1) Black Box Testing:

 - Can you see the box’s external characteristics?